AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/Grouping.md

 uid: DataViewsGrouping
 ---

-# Group data items
+# Grouping

 The data items of a data view may be organized by _grouping_ them.
 It is one way of producing a meaningful, consumable shape of data.

-## Groups
-Grouping is optional when defining the data view.
-If the `.GroupingFields` section is not defined on the data view, the resolved data view shows a single group with all eligible data items.
-If the `.GroupingFields` is defined, the resolved data view shows multiple groups, each with the list of data items for the group and the `.values` field showing the matching group's value(s).
-In this case, if a data item does not match any group, it is added to all groups.

 ## Purpose of grouping
 Without grouping, all of the data items returned by a `Query` will appear side-by-side.
 If the view includes many data items, its data records will be enormous.
 The fields are also likely to be ambiguous.

-"[Identifying](xref:DataViewsFieldSets#identifying-field)" the items within each field set is one way to disambiguate the fields, but only one `Field` may be an identifying field.
+[Identifying](xref:DataViewsFieldSets#identifying-field) the items within each field set is one way to disambiguate the fields, but only one `Field` may be an identifying field.
 What if multiple metadata `Field`s are required to fully describe each data item?
-The [example below](xref:DataViewsGrouping#example-scenario) shows exactly that case: power inverters that are described by a Site, Meter, and number.
+The [example below](xref:DataViewsGrouping#example-scenario) shows exactly that case: power inverters that are described by a site, meter, and number.
 Grouping can organize the data items into shapes that are consumable and/or represent a physical asset.

 ## How it works
 To group a data view, specify one or more `Field` objects as the `DataView`'s `.GroupingFields`.

 ### Eligible grouping fields
 Fields whose values come from data item `FieldSource.Id`, `FieldSource.Name`, `FieldSource.Metadata`, or `FieldSource.Tags` are eligible to be used as grouping fields.
+Grouping field label is required.
+Keys are required for the grouping fields with source type `FieldSource.Metadata` and `FieldSource.Tags`.
+Keys are not applicable for grouping fields with source type of `FieldSource.Id` or `FieldSource.Name`.

 ## Uses of grouping
 Grouping can be used to separate the data items from each other, and to join different types of data items together.